sara-zeus/HR-analytics/README.md

 Overtime: A key takeaway is that when employees are working overtime, they're more likely to leave the company than stay.

-3. Regression Model - Predicting Salary Increases Using a backwards selection process, we begin by evaluating the most revelant metrics (TotalWorkingYears, YearsAtCompany, YearsInCurrentRole, YearsSinceLastPromotion, YearsWithCurrManager, PerformanceRating) in a multiple regression model using the OLS models from the statsmodels library.
+4. Regression Model - Predicting Salary Increases Using a backwards selection process, we began by evaluating the most revelant metrics (TotalWorkingYears, YearsAtCompany, YearsInCurrentRole, YearsSinceLastPromotion, YearsWithCurrManager, PerformanceRating) in a multiple regression model using the OLS models from the statsmodels library.
 We evaluate the model outputs and determine the significance of a variable based on if it's p-value is greater than 0.05.
 After performing the multiple regression models, a model was finalized containing Years at Company and Performance Rating as the significant variables.
 This means that the company can use an employees tenure and their corresponding performance rating to evaluate an upcoming salary increase.

 Bonus: Classification Model - Predicting Attrition After reviewing the dataset's variables, it was determined that the relevant metrics for predicting attrition based on context would be Gender, Age, PerformanceRating, EducationField, MonthlyIncome, OverTime.
 Since many of these variables are categorical datatypes, we chose to convert values using label encoding (such as gender, education field, etc).
-A classification model was conducted using
+A classification model was conducted using RandomForestClassifier.

+The results provided can be summarized as follows:
+Accuracy: The model's overall accuracy is 85% (how many times it was correct for both outcomes out of the total number of attempts).

+Precision:
+No's (0): The precision is 89%.
+Out of all the times the model predicted class 0, 89% were actually class 0.
+Yes's (1): The precision is 38%.
+Out of all the times the model predicted class 1, only 38% were actually class 1.

+In conclusion, although the overall accuracy is high, it can be misleading because of it's precision.
+The model can accurately predict if an employee is going to stay, but misses when trying to predict if an employee will leave.

-Tableau:
+5. Tableau:
 A dashboard that compiled the visuals created during the EDA process has been prepared.

+Dashboard Instructions:
+Salary Increase Dashboard
+- Use the legend in the top right corner as a filter to analyze Attrition Dashboard
-For the attrition dashboard, it allows the user to interpret the relevant categories based on selecting an attrition value (Yes for leaving the company or No for staying).
+- Use the legend in the top right corner as a filter to analyze what were the results for each variable in terms of attrition result (Yes for leaving the company or No for staying).

-Refer to the Dashboard Instruction Document on how to use the dashboard.
+Insights:
+For the Salary Increase Dashboard, it can seen be through the scatterplot that employees who got a performance rating of 3 can only get a maximum of 15% increase whereas employees who got a performance rating of 4 got at least 21-25%.
+The performance rating bar plot also provides information the employee's average salary increase and the gap is still present.
+The last plot shows a similar comparison but instead for years at the company.
+These three plots were selected because they are based on the two variables that were used in the final regression model.

+For the Attrition dashboard, the variables that were used in the attrition classification model were used.
+This dashboard shows how attrition can be analyzed across each of the key variables selected and the same conclusions found from the EDA process is demonstrated.

+# Challenges
+Learning how to use a classification and select the right type was a challenge for both team members.
+If given more time, we'd like to learn more about how to interpret recall for machine learning models like the classification model.